Building the World

 COASTAL DANGER

-Nigeria started talking about moving the capital from Lagos to a new site.
-Lagos was congested, polluted, and didn’t have sufficient infrastructure.
-It was hot and humid.
-But worse, it was coastal and therefore open to attack.
-This was the same reasoning that led Brazil to move its capital from Rio de Janeiro to Brasilia.
-But the results were different.
+Nigeria considered moving the capital from Lagos to a new site.
+Lagos was congested and didn’t have sufficient infrastructure.
+Worse, it was coastal and therefore open to attack.
+It is now also vulnerable to sea level rise, along with other major world ports.

 OIL AND REVOLUTION

-The energy crisis of the 1970s may have in part been responsible for the new capital of Abuja: Nigeria came into considerable wealth at that time as a result of the high price of petroleum, a world market situation that stimulated innovation around the world including the development of the Alaska pipeline.
-Nigeria now had the funds to build the new capital.
+The energy crisis of the 1970s may have in part been responsible for the new capital of Abuja: Nigeria came into considerable wealth at that time as a result of the high price of petroleum, a world market situation that stimulated innovation around the world including development of the Alaska pipeline.
+Nigeria now had funds to build the new capital.
 But immediate impetus to build came through political change.
-When the government of General Yakubu Gowon ended on July 29, 1975, the new head of state, General Murtala R. Mohammed, appointed a panel to evaluate moving the capital.
+When the government of General Yakubu Gowon ended on July 29, 1975, the new head of state, General Murtala R. Muhammed, appointed a panel to evaluate moving the capital.
 Of particular concern was what to do with Lagos which was at the time both a federal and a state center of government.
 The panel returned with a verdict: move the federal capital.

 WASHINGTON D.C.

-VISION AND ASSASINATION
+VISION AND ASSASSINATION

-In 1976, General Mohammed broadcast this news: The area is not within the control of any of the major ethnic groups in the country.
+In 1976, General Muhammed broadcast this news: “The area is not within the control of any of the major ethnic groups in the country.
 We believe that the new capital created on such virgin lands, as suggested, will be for all Nigerians a symbol of their oneness and unity.
 The Federal Territory will belong to all Nigerians.”
-He had quickly declared the danger of land speculation: “In order to avoid land speculation in the area, a decree is being promulgated immediately to vest all land in the Federal Territory in the Federal Government.
+He then quickly declared the danger of land speculation: “In order to avoid land speculation in the area, a decree is being promulgated immediately to vest all land in the Federal Territory to the Federal Government.
 Interestingly, George Washington was also concerned about land speculation that might arise following the choice of the capital around the Potomac in the place that would become Washington, D.C.
 Had the Nigerians also studied land speculation when they visited the American capital?
-General Mohammed ended by proclaiming a new era of “justice, peace and unity.”
+General Muhammed ended by proclaiming a new era of “justice, peace and unity.”
 Just seven days later, he was assassinated.
 But his vision lived.

 NEW CITY AND DESIGN